felidadae/owca/docs/score_algorithm.rst

 Calculating the Score by use Prometheus rules.
 ##############################################

-The Score is calculated by rules in Prometheus.
+The score is calculated by rules in Prometheus.

 Configuring the Prometheus
 **************************